The Revolution Betrayed: Historical background

 Leon Trotsky (born Lev Davidovich Bronstein, 1879–1940) was one of the leaders of the October Revolution which brought the Bolsheviks to power in Russia in 1917.
 In 1900, as a leading Marxist theoretician and revolutionary, Trotsky was exiled to Siberia for his socialist activities against the Russian Empire.
 In 1905, Trotsky returned to Russia for the 1905 Russian Revolution, where his oratory skills made him a leading figure in the Saint Petersburg Soviet.
 He was arrested by the Tsarist police authorities in December 1905.
 After again escaping Tsarist Russia for continental Europe, Trotsky politically transitioned from supporting the Menshevik wing of the RSDLP to advocating for the unity of social-democratic factions in 1913 with the establishment of the Mezhraiontsy, the Inter-District Organization of United Social-Democrats.

 The virtual collapse of the old Tsarist regime during the latter part of World War I motivated the Mezhraiontsy and Bolsheviks, headed by Vladimir Lenin, to cooperate.
 In early 1917, Trotsky returned to Russia from exile in New York to join the Bolshevik party's governing Central Committee.
-Trotsky played an important role in laying the groundwork for the seizure of power from the Russian Provisional Government headed by Alexander Kerensky, on November 7O.S.
+Trotsky played an important role in laying the groundwork for the seizure of power from the Russian Provisional Government headed by Alexander Kerensky, on November 7 O.S.
 October 25], 1917.
 Trotsky had become the head of the Petrograd Soviet in early October and had built the institution's Military-Revolutionary Committee into a fighting force.

 Following the dissolution of the Kerensky government, Trotsky was named the first People's Commissar of Foreign Affairs of the RSFSR of Soviet Russia.
 In April 1918, Trotsky was named People's Commissar for War and the Navy.
 In this role, Trotsky built the Red Army which would defend the new social-democrat regime against anti-Bolshevik factions in the Russian Civil War.

 In 1923, Lenin retired from active political life following a series of strokes.
 Lenin's death in January 1924 ushered in an interregnum during which several leading political candidates competed for leadership.
 Lenin's longtime associate and Communist International chief Grigory Zinoviev, Moscow party leader Lev Kamenev, nationalities expert and party organization secretary Joseph Stalin, and military leader Trotsky were recognised as the leading contenders for party and state primacy.
 Trotsky's eloquence, popularity and role within the military led the other three contenders to form a temporary alliance against him.

 Trotsky and his supporters were increasingly marginalized and isolated by the evolving Soviet leadership group over the next several years, with Trotsky labelled as a political oppositionist and his supporters undermined by political and police pressure.
 Trotsky's successive exiles, first in 1928 to the remote city of Alma Ata in Soviet Central Asia and again to Turkey in 1929, accelerated this marginization.
 Despite this, Trotsky continued to function as an opposition political leader from exile throughout the rest of his life.
 This continued political activism against the Soviet Union, now headed by Joseph Stalin, led to ongoing political pressure by the Soviet government against countries in which Trotsky sought exile.